 - Time horizon: This can vary from long to medium and short

 - Available capital: You can only drive the car based on how much fuel you have.
-Available capital serves as an engine for driving growth through various investment vehicles.
+Public money serves as an engine for driving growth through various investment vehicles.

 High risk, high returns options: For this purpose, investors must have a long time horizon and large sums to invest

-Portfolios are ranked on the basis of how conservative or aggressive they are an as high risk or low risk.
+Portfolios are ranked based on how conservative or aggressive they are and as high or low risk.

 Preserving the Capital: Conservative Portfolio

-This type of portfolio allocates a massive percentage of the total portfolio to low-risk securities.
-This includes T-bills, government bonds and fixed income securities.
+This portfolio allocates a massive percentage of the total portfolio to low-risk securities.
+It includes T-bills, government bonds, and fixed income securities.

-This type of portfolio is also called “capital preservation portfolios.”
-The goal is not to buck the trend, but to go along with it.
+This type of portfolio is also called a “capital preservation portfolios.”
+The goal is to avoid buckling the trend but to go along.

 Playing with Risk: Moderately Conservative Portfolio

-With this type of portfolio, capital preservation is coupled with a larger appetite for risk, so securities with high dividends and coupon payments are definitely on the table.
-A strategy associated with this portfolio is “current income”
+With this type of portfolio, capital preservation is merging with a larger appetite for risk, so securities with high dividends and coupon payments are definitely on the table.
+A strategy associated with this portfolio is “current income.”

 Balancing the Risk: Moderately Aggressive Portfolio

-This is referred to as “balanced portfolios” since an equal amount of money is invested in equities and fixed income securities to get the best of income and growth.
-This carries a higher level of risk and is for investors with a longer time horizon.
+This is called a “balanced portfolio” since equal money is invested in equities and fixed income securities to get the best income and growth.
+It carries a higher level of risk and is for investors with a longer time horizon.

 Capitalizing on Risk: Aggressive Portfolio